-Proof is attached and below.
+oof is attached and below.
 Tom Massie, Tom Lee, Ron Johnson, Mike Lee, Rand Paul are correct.
-MIKE Johnson and LAUREL Lee-- no disrespect meant to my Congrefiscally Conservative President Trump are 95% chance likely to be wrong and push dollar crash bill.
+MIKE Johnson and LAUREL Lee-- no disrespect meant to my Congresswoman, buy all House except Massie and maybe1-2 others and some Senate, and even fiscally Conservative President Trump are 95% chance likely to be wrong and push dollar crash bill